bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 You can switch the list view of templates/ISOs to the box view using the view button |view box icon| in the upper-right corner.

-For each template/ISO in the list you can see its name, OS family, description.
+For each template/ISO in the list, you can see its name, OS family, description.
 The Actions button |actions icon| expands the list of actions.
 Actions are available to those templates/ISOs that belong to your user only (corresponding to "My" type).
 Administrators can see templates/ISOs of all users in the domain, but cannot manage them.

 Filtering of Images
 """"""""""""""""""""""""""""